How the eSIM is reshaping the mobile industry

 At present, we’re seeing many telecom providers starting to make use of yet another type of SIM.
 It’s way smaller than the micro-SIM and telecom providers don’t provide it to you when you subscribe to their mobile network.
 How is that possible?
 Well, this new type of SIM comes already embedded within your phone’s hardware.

-Introducing the embedded SIM or eSim.
+Introducing the embedded SIM or eSIM.

 So, what is an eSIM exactly?